bomonike/bomonike.github.io/ai-glossary.md

 * watsonx.ai | A studio of integrated tools for working with generative AI capabilities powered by foundational models and building machine learning models.
 * watsonx.data | A massive, curated data repository that can be used to train and fine-tune models with a state-of-the-art data management system.
-*watsonx.governance | A (powerful) toolkit to direct, manage, and monitor your organization's AI activities.
+* watsonx.governance | A toolkit to direct, manage, and monitor an organization's AI activities.

 <a name="X"></a>
 ### X